eunicexie/AD-Assessment-3-s5743508/README.md

 The notebook includes performance visualizations comparing precision, recall, and F1 across genres for both strategies.
 This helps illustrate where the model performs best and where it fails.

-## Suggestions for Improvement (additional)
+## Suggestions for Improvement
+- Enhance few-shot examples: Use around 20 diverse, genre-defining lyrics per class.
+- Data augmentation: Collect more samples for low-performing genres or synthesize lyrics with genre-specific keywords.

-- Curate stronger few-shot examples (avoid random sampling).
+- Hybrid approach: Combine zero-shot for strong genres (e.g., Hip-Hop) with few-shot for ambiguous ones (e.g., Indie).
+Curate stronger few-shot examples (avoid random sampling).
 - Fine-tune the model on labeled lyrics.
 - Apply label normalization and filtering.
 - Explore other prompting strategies (e.g., chain-of-thought).